hikemalliday/froakbot-website-frontend/README.md

 #### V2 of the discord bot frontend

-The bot will 'point' to the same database that the discord bot uses.
+The bot 'points' to the same database that the discord bot uses.
 This will allow guildmates to query the database through a nice, clean frontend.

 The cards on the home page link to the same pages, which I have dubbed 'Views' in the project.
 The 'Views' are just the main components / pages.